 The rules for collecting a Social Security widow benefit depend on a number of factors, but here’s a primer to help you unravel it all.
 A lot depends on whether the survivor takes the benefit before they reach full retirement age and whether the deceased had begun collecting benefits before reaching theirs.

 Who Is Eligible?

-If you were married for nine months or more to someone who has passed away, and they had worked long enough that at retirement they would receive their own Social Security (even if they had not started benefits yet), then you are eligible for a widow/widower benefit.
-The earliest age you can collect a Social Security widow/widower benefit is age 60.
-(If you are caring for a child of the deceased's who is under the age of 16, additional benefits may be available even if you have not reached age 60.)
+Generally speaking, if you were married for nine months or more to someone who has passed away, and they had worked long enough that at retirement they would receive their own Social Security (even if they were too young to start getting benefits), then you are eligible for a widow/widower benefit.

-If you have dependents, child benefits may be available, and they work differently than the widow/widower benefits covered here.
+Here’s how the widow/widower benefit works.
+(If you have dependents, child benefits may be available, but they work differently than the widow/widower benefits covered here.)